MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 There's two mechanisms the CoE Starter Kit uses to consume data from the Data Export feature:

 - [Power BI dataflows](/power-bi/transform-model/dataflows/dataflows-introduction-self-service) are used to transform the data for Power BI.
-These dataflows prepare all the data in the storage account ready for reporting.
+These dataflows prepare all the data provided by the Data Export feature ready for reporting.
 The Power BI dashboard is then based on the data prepared by the Power BI dataflows.
 - [Power Platform dataflows](/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) are used to transform the data and write a small amount of data back to existing Dataverse tables used by the CoE Starter Kit apps and flows.
-These dataflows merge and summarize data so only data needed by the admin and governance processes of the CoE Starter Kit are written back to the Dataverse.
-For example, instead of storing the entire usage data in Dataverse, only the last launched date of an app (single date) is stored in Dataverse.
+These dataflows merge and summarize data so only data needed by the admin and governance processes of the CoE Starter Kit is written back to the Dataverse.
+For example, instead of storing the entire usage data in Dataverse, only the last launched date of an app is stored in Dataverse.

 #### Can I migrate from using cloud flows to retrieve inventory to using Data Export?

 Yes, this is a seamless process - use the [Setup Wizard](setup-core-components.md#set-up-the-inventory-components-using-the-setup-wizard) to change your data source for the CoE Starter Kit to Data Export and continue configuring the inventory components using the Setup Wizard.

->[!NOTE]
->The CoE Starter Kit using Data Export for inventory is currently in experimental preview, we recommend you don't depend on it just yet and test it in a dedicated test environment first.
-Trying out this feature will help us to validate that the feature is what you need and that we're not introducing unintended side effects.
-Your feedback is critical to this process.
-Please post your feedback by [raise an issue on GitHub](https://github.com/microsoft/coe-starter-kit/issues/new?assignees=Jenefer-Monroe&labels=coe-starter-kit%2Cquestion&template=5-coe-starter-kit-question.yml&title=%5BCoE+Starter+Kit+-+QUESTION%5D+QUESTION).

 #### What will happen to my existing data when I upgrade?